cyrils/renogy-bt/README.md

       state_topic: "solar/stats"
       unit_of_measurement: "%"
       value_template: "{{ value_json.battery_percentage }}"
 # check output log for more fields
 ```

 **Custom logging**

-You can even upload it to your own server.
-If you write your custom API, the json data is posted as body of the HTTP call.
+Should you choose to upload to your own server, the json data is posted as body of the HTTP call.
 The optional `auth_header` is sent as http header `Authorization: Bearer <auth-header>`

 Example php code at the server:
 ```php